Rebuilding the ART-13 Transmitters

 Effective Isotropic Radiated Power - The EIRP limit of 5 watts is somewhat difficult to determine with any accuracy.
 This regulation seems to be in place mainly to limit the size of the antenna versus the amount of RF power used and thus to control the effectiveness of the transmitted signal.
 For example, a full-size 630 meter half-wave antenna is over 1000 feet long.
 This type of "full-size" antenna would actually exhibit a slight gain when compared to an isotropic radiator (+1.6db.)
-Therefore, the power input would have to be < 5 watts to stay within the regulations (assuming there were no other losses.)
+Therefore, the power input to the antenna would have to be < 5 watts to stay within the regulations (assuming there were no other losses.)
 With a full-size antenna, even just 5 watts input would result in a formidable signal on CW.
 However, small, "city-lot-size" antennae will be very inefficient at 630 meters and therefore would exhibit considerable loss rather than gain.
 That's how the RF power input to a "small" antenna can be very high and yet only result in 5 watts EIRP.
 Think of the small, inefficient antenna as acting like a "dummy load."
 You can input lots of RF watts and it does radiate somewhat (a few feet) but it isn't an efficient radiator.
 So, to stay within the regulations, one has to know the efficiency of their antenna which is determined by the antenna's input resistance and its size.
 From efficiency and power input you can then calculate EIRP.
 Antenna resistance usually has to be estimated based on several physical factors with antenna size being the most important.
 The best information for answering the EIRP question can be found at www.472kHz.org in their section on"630M Antennas" and "EIRP."
 Their formulae and examples indicate that the "average" ham antenna takes several hundred watts input to achieve 5 watt EIRP.

 For a complete write-up on how to successfully receive DX longwave signals using vintage radio equipment, go to my article "Vintage Long Wave Receivers - Part 4" - use the Home/Index for navigation.